haiderxayan/haideralico/DAILY_ARTICLE_SETUP.md

 - ✅ Test system verified working
 - ✅ 20 UX topics and 4 article templates ready

+## 🔀 Branch Strategy

+The generator now commits to the `pre-production` branch only.
+Review the changes there and merge into `main` when you’re ready to publish.
+Running the generator on `main` will exit with an error.

 ## 🔧 Quick Setup (5 minutes)

 ### 1. Set Up Email Notifications